maximilionus/interform/docs/_sources/general.rst.txt

 Module Hierarchy
 --------------------------------
-- ``interform`` - Contains main language parsers and module meta information imports for easy access.
+- ``serialix`` - Contains main language parsers and module meta information imports for easy access.
     - ``core`` - Realisation of basic features, that will be inherited and used in other modules.
     - ``meta`` - Meta information, like version, author, etc.
     - ``cli`` - CLI realisation module.
 No public API available.